EthanPerello/npc-forge/docs/dev-setup.md

 - Individual attributes (name, appearance, personality, backstory)
 - Portrait images with different models
 - Quest components, dialogue lines, and items
-- Model selection for regeneration

-## Customizing the Application

-### Adding New Character Options

-1. Add the new option to the appropriate type in `src/lib/types.ts`
-2. Update the UI component in the relevant wizard step
-3. Modify the form handling in the character context
-4. Update the OpenAI prompt in `src/app/api/generate/route.ts`

-### Modifying the Character Library

-The library system consists of:
-- `src/components/character-library.tsx`: Main library interface
-- `src/lib/character-storage.ts`: IndexedDB operations
-- `src/app/library/edit/[id]/page.tsx`: Character editing page

-### Adding New AI Models

-1. Update model configurations in `src/lib/models.ts`
-2. Add model options to the model selection UI
-3. Update the API endpoints to handle new models
-4. Test with the new models

 ## Common Development Tasks